Debt Consolidation vs Debt Settlement

-What is Debt Consolidation?
+What Is Debt Consolidation?

 Debt consolidation combines multiple debts into a single payment.
 The four common ways to approach this are:

-- Debt management.
-A nonprofit credit counseling agency works with your credit card companies to reduce the interest rate charged and arrive at an affordable monthly payment that eliminates the debt in 3-5 years.
+- Debt management: A nonprofit credit counseling agency works with your credit card companies to reduce the interest rate charged and arrive at an affordable monthly payment that eliminates the debt in 3-5 years.

-Advantages of Debt Consolidation
+Advantages of a Debt Consolidation Loan

-Debt consolidation can make your life easier and, possibly, less expensive.
+Debt consolidation can make your life easier and less expensive.
 Simply having one payment to keep track of instead of several can be worth consolidating for some borrowers.
-A bigger benefit is a lower interest rate on the debt management program or consolidation loan, means you pay less every month.
+A more considerable benefit is a lower interest rate in the debt management program or consolidation loan, which means you pay less every month.
 If you make on-time payments, debt consolidation will lower your credit score briefly, but the score will come back and be higher by the time you finish paying off the debt.

-Disadvantages of Debt Consolidation
+Disadvantages of Consolidating Debt

-What is Debt Settlement?
+What Is Debt Settlement?